harvard-lil/website-static/app/_posts/2022-09-15-opportunities-and-challenges-of-client-side-playback.md

 This problem should be fixed in Safari 16: in the meantime, we recommend using [replayweb.page's `noWebWorker` option](https://replayweb.page/docs/embedding#:~:text=known/trusted%20sites.-,noWebWorker,-if%20set%2C%20will) with problematic versions of Safari, which can be identified in JavaScript by the presence of `window.GestureEvent`, and the absence of `window.SharedWorker`.

-## Wacz-Exhibitor: our experimental boilerplate
+## wacz-exhibitor: our experimental boilerplate

-[Wacz-Exhibitor](https://github.com/harvard-lil/wacz-exhibitor) is LIL's experimental client-side playback integration boilerplate, which can be used to test out and explore the recommendations described in this article.
+[wacz-exhibitor](https://github.com/harvard-lil/wacz-exhibitor) is LIL's experimental client-side playback integration boilerplate, which can be used to test out and explore the recommendations described in this article.
 It consists of:
 a basic web server configuration for storing, proxying, caching and serving web archive files; and a pre-configured "embed" page, serving an instance of replayweb.page aimed at a given archive file.